 Not just for gaming but OpenGL is now being used by default many desktop environment by default, such as Ubuntu’s own desktop module called Unity (kinda, I mean it still uses a lot of Gnome’s apps) for instance.

 I won’t go over these details again since I’ve written these things over and over again.
 But to make it short (for all the newbies), Ubuntu Unity desktop has two versions.
-One is the 3D rendering version that uses the Compiz composting manager and the other is the Unit 2D version (no need of OpenGL here ).
+One is the 3D rendering version that uses the Compiz composting manager and the other is the Unit 2D version (no need of OpenGL here :D).

 From the start, Unity had her issues with GPU cards and their drivers (mainly due to incompatibility issues with Compiz actually).
 System crashes, weird non intentional “effects”, display going total blank (errrr), etc. The main reason behind these “effects” are most of the time due to incompatibility or “wrong” communication with your GPU because of an improper driver (usually the case with free, opensource drivers).